Acupuncture and Infertility: How Does it Work?

 The inability to conceive may be heartbreaking for couples.
-Thanks to Fertility Acupuncture, couples now have alternative treatment options to treat infertility and increase their chances of conceiving.
-When used together with western medicine, acupuncture can boost chances of conceiving by 26 percent.
+Thanks to Fertility Acupuncture, couples now have alternative treatment options to treat infertility and increase their conceiving chances.
+When used together with western medicine, acupuncture can boost the chances of conceiving by 26 per cent.
 But how this actually works?

-Researchers have distinct perspectives about the relationship between acupuncture and fertility.
+Researchers have distinct perspectives on the relationship between acupuncture and fertility.
 Let’s take a lot at how the treatment works and how people can benefit from it.

 Acupuncture and Infertility

-Acupuncture improves fertility by lowering stress level, which is often the key reason of infertility among both men and women.
-In a stressful state, your body releases cortizol in the brain which can change the neurochemical balance, thus causing hormonal imbalance and disruption in reproductive system.
-Due to a fragile balance between the pituitary glands, hypothalamus and reproductive glands, stress can keep women from ovulating, thus leading to women infertility.
-By releasing endorphin, acupuncture creates hormonal balance to help reduce stress and the effects of cortizol.
+Acupuncture improves fertility by lowering stress level, which is often the key reason for infertility among both men and women.
+In a stressful state, your body releases cortisol in the brain, changing the neurochemical balance, thus causing hormonal imbalance and disruption in the reproductive system.
+Due to a fragile balance between the pituitary glands, hypothalamus, and reproductive glands, stress can keep women from ovulating, leading to infertility.
+By releasing endorphin, acupuncture creates hormonal balance to help reduce stress and the effects of cortisol.
 This, as a result, can improve ovarian function in women.

-Acupuncture employs a variety of approaches for infertility treatment, including needling, herbal therapy, electronic stimulation of acupuncture points, dietary therapy, exercise and lifestyle guidance.
-Depending upon the nature and severity of the problem, the acupuncturist can prescribe a unique treatment plan to address issues pertaining to your needs.
+Acupuncture employs various approaches for infertility treatment, including needling, herbal therapy, electronic stimulation of acupuncture points, dietary therapy, exercise and lifestyle guidance.
+Depending upon the nature and severity of the problem, the acupuncturist can prescribe a unique treatment plan to address issues about your needs.

 Consulting an Acupuncturist

 Make sure that you choose a professionally qualified and trained acupuncturist to avoid fertility treatment risks.
 Ideally, women should consult an acupuncturist at least three to four months before and after insemination, IVF and other infertility treatments.
-The post-treatment acupuncture may help women reduce any risks of miscarriage or complications that may occur in the first few weeks of the pregnancy.
+The pre-treatment acupuncture may help women reduce any risks of miscarriage or complications in the first few weeks of the pregnancy.